 An additional benefit of buying foreclosure houses through Fannie Mae Home Path is many of the properties qualify for grant funds offered through HUDs Neighborhood Stabilization Program.
 Investors can apply for up to 5 NSP grants when they purchase real estate in areas with high rates of foreclosure.

 Another option is to buy real estate owned (REO) homes through banks.
 These properties consist of foreclosure homes that did not sell through public auction.
 REO properties are typically sold at 10- to 20-percent below market value.
 Some of the more popular banks offering discounted real estate include Chase, Bank of America, GMAC mortgage, Fifth Third, and Wachovia.

-Investing in distressed properties, such as foreclosures and real estate owned (REO) homes, is a good way to build a real estate portfolio.
-Many foreclosed and REO homes can be purchased significantly under market value.
-With a bit of work, these low-priced homes can be transformed into affordable homes for rent.
+Investing in foreclosure and real estate owned properties is a good way to buy discounted property which can be used as rental homes.
+Although distressed properties generally require repairs, with a bit of work these houses can easily be transformed into affordable homes for rent.

 Investors can also earn profits by offering lease-to-own terms.
 When tenants enter into a lease purchase option agreement they provide investors with a down payment and monthly rental income.
 Lease options generally extend for 2 to 3 years to provide bad credit buyers time to restore their credit to qualify for bank financing.

 In order to fully capitalize on the rental market, investors should develop a long-term plan to determine which types of properties will attract the type of tenants they desire.
 Short-term rentals offered in hot vacation destinations can sometimes generate more income than long-term rentals.
 However, investors must provide furnishings and thoroughly clean the home after each rental.

 Long-term rentals are generally less cumbersome than short term, but have a higher rate of contract default.
 Investors must be aware of landlord / tenant laws and follow proper protocol if eviction is required.